Table of Contents

 10. Handle non-responses to requests for calls or meetings effectively

 This is the eternal question—how to handle a lack of response from people, especially those who are known.
-A sensible and mature approach is needed, with “ghosting” becoming an all-to-frequent experience.
+A sensible and mature approach is needed, with “ghosting” becoming an all-too-frequent experience.
 Three possible outcomes to the request exist: 1) they say yes, 2) they do not respond, or 3) they go back and forth without scheduling a time.

 11. Manage recruiter or headhunter contacts

-When contacting recruiters, make a brief introduction (“I was referred to you by <name>, am a <professional function/title and level) with <key skills>, and would like to schedule 15 minutes to discuss you and your services.”
+When contacting recruiters, make a brief introduction (“I was referred to you by <name>, am a <professional function/title and level> with <key skills>, and would like to schedule 15 minutes to discuss you and your services.”
 Avoid asking them for help finding a job up front—remember that the goal is to build relationships and referrals to others who might best assist you.

 Relevant Practices & Tools